ClinicEvents/GenAI-Health-Hackathon/README.md

 11|33|IRB Screening Agent
 12|28|Natural Language DataNex (data warehouse) Querying

-2. *Demos* (folder): contains tutorials to help the participants to develop the assigned challeng in AWS environment.
+2. *Demos* (folder): contains tutorials to help the participants to develop the assigned challenge in AWS environment.
 Each challenge specifies the demos that can be used.

-3. *EvaluationCriteria.pdf*: contains the creteria that will be used on the challenge avaluation.
+3. *EvaluationCriteria.pdf*: contains the criteria that will be used on the challenge evaluation.

 ## 3. AWS environment.
 ### 3.1 Access to your account environment